EricLin7m/theEchoRoom/Time Table | Season 2.md

 | Apr 07 | 20:30-22:00 | @413 | Tianxiang | TBD   | 235548   |   666666 |
 | Apr 14 | 20:30-22:00 | @413 |   Jizhou  | TBD   | 235549   |   555555 |

 Session 3 is a renewed session, and the S3 Round 1 starts on Feb 24th.
+Yuan is the EchoRoom Manager of Session 4.

 Host order:
 * Qin